 Stunning scenery, a warm climate and the widespread use of English are just some of the reasons why many Brits move to South Africa.
 With the favourable GBP to ZAR exchange rate, the pound goes a lot further, whether you’re moving for a new career or buying a house in South Africa.

 But, as is the case when emigrating to any country, there are a set of steps you’ll need to take.
 We’ve put together this in-depth guide on how to make moving to South Africa as smooth and simple as possible.

 How to become a resident in South Africa

-The process of acquiring a permanent residence permit can take up to 18 months to complete, meaning that a lot of those who emigrate to South Africa do so with a temporary residence permit at first.
+The process of acquiring a permanent residence permit can take up to 18 months to complete, meaning that a lot of those who move to South Africa do so with a temporary residence permit at first.

 A temporary residence permit allows those moving to South Africa the right to live and work in the country for up to three years, during which time they can apply for a permanent residence permit.